Create an Email Server on Windows WAMP

 <VirtualHost *:80> DocumentRoot "c:/wamp/www" ServerName test-domain.com ServerAlias www.test-domain.com </VirtualHost> <VirtualHost *:80> DocumentRoot "c:/wamp/www/roundcube" ServerName mail.test-domain.com ServerAlias www.mail.test-domain.com </VirtualHost>

-We will have to add an entry to windows
+We will have to add an entry to the Windows

-hosts file for above virtual hosts.
-The windows hosts file can be found
+hosts file for the above virtual hosts.
+The Windows' hosts file can be found

 Assuming you know how to install WAMP and get it running.
-I am going to show you the rest two steps hMailServer installation and configuration and Roundcube webmail interface setup.
-After you have downloaded both follow these steps to install hMailServer.
+I am going to show you the rest of the two steps: the hMailServer installation and configuration, and the Roundcube webmail interface setup.
+After you have downloaded both, follow these steps to install hMailServer.

 Install & Configure hMailServer on Windows